Skip to main content

 Rotate refresh tokenPOST /apps/oauth/token with grant_type=refresh_tokenOld refresh token auto-blacklisted; new pair issued.

-Uninstall appPOST /apps/store/uninstall/:appIdInstallation row deleted (or status → pending-uninstall); extension files removed from disk; uninstall webhooks dispatched.
+Uninstall appPOST /apps/store/uninstall/:appIdInstallation removed (or status → pending-uninstall); deployed extension files removed; uninstall webhooks dispatched.

-Re-authenticateGET /apps/oauth/authorizePOST /apps/oauth/tokenReuses the same installation row; new tokens overwrite old ones.
+Re-authenticateGET /apps/oauth/authorizePOST /apps/oauth/tokenReuses the same installation; new tokens overwrite old ones.

 Error Codes